BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 Lighting network is the sidechain solution where bitcoins sit in a vault between nodes with IOUs for bitcoin being traded in its place.
 Its free to trade IOUs between nodes but that means we aren't trading money anymore!
 This isn't what we were promised!
 To solve blockchain scaling issues lightning network strips away the blockchain!
+**clip from that one video**
 It was a feature, not a bug!
 If you want to use bitcoin as an exchange the only reasonable option would be to use the lightning network, so most bitcoins don't actually move anywhere.
 Not using a cryptocurrecy is not the solution to making the cryptocurrency better.
 Thats avoiding the problem, or creating a problem depending on your perspective.